History of the Portland Trail Blazers: 2012–2023: The Damian Lillard era

 After losing four of their five starters at the end of the 2015–16 season, the Blazers won 44 games, were the 5th seed in the Western Conference, and beat the Clippers in six games in the first round, but were eliminated by the Golden State Warriors in five games in the Conference Semifinals.

 In May 2017, the team revealed their new logo, an update of the pinwheel design with a new wordmark.
 According to Chris McGowan, president and CEO of the Trail Blazers, "Together, we landed on subtle changes that provide a nod to our past while allowing us to modernize other aspects of our creative assets."

 The 2017–18 season saw the Blazers finish with the third seed for the first time since the 1999–2000 season.
 On April 21, 2018, they were eliminated in the first round of the playoffs by the New Orleans Pelicans in a 4–0 sweep.

+Paul Allen, owner of the Trail Blazers since 1988, died of cancer on October 15, 2018, at the age of 65.
+His sister Jody Allen has named executor and trustee of his estate.

 In the 2018–19 season, the Blazers finished the regular season 53–29, giving them the third seed in the Western Conference.
 In the first round of the playoffs, the Trail Blazers defeated the favored Oklahoma City Thunder in five games, a series which included Damian Lillard's game winning, buzzer beating, 37-foot three-pointer in Game 5, giving them their first playoff series win since 2016.
 In the second round of the playoffs, they faced the Denver Nuggets.
 The series included a 140–137 Game 3 victory by the Blazers in the first quadruple-overtime game of the NBA playoffs since 1953.
 The Blazers eventually won the series in seven games and advanced to their first Conference Finals since 2000.
 In the Western Conference Finals, they faced the two-time defending champion, the Golden State Warriors.
 However, they lost the series in four games, and were swept.